Clubs and Activities

 This is a club for any students who are interested in robotics or computer design and coding.
 Students get to experience hands on activities and competitions involving robotic design and coding.

-SAGA - Todd Warren, Advisor
+SAGA - Kristen Cefaloni, Advisor

 Sexuality and Gender Alliance - Students and teachers come together to learn and educate themselves on social issues relating to sexual identity.
 Discussions and education is made to include as much of the school population as possible.